iamthechad/grails-recaptcha/README.md

 ### CHANGELOG

+* 0.6.3 Ensure that AJAX tags properly use HTTPS when specified.
 * 0.6.2 Remove spurious `println` left over.
 Change install behavior to not create `RecaptchaConfig.groovy` in `_Install.groovy`.
 Add new script `recaptcha-quickstart` to handle creation of required configuration.
 * 0.6.0 Add the ability to display the widget using AJAX.
 Change plugin to require Grails 2.0 at a minimum.
 * 0.5.3 Add the ability to force a different language to be displayed.